generalpax/ci-cd-istio-tekton/README.md

   password: pw
 ```

 Tekton will take the specified credentials and convert them into a format sufficient for the application to consume.
-From the [OpenShift/TektonCD documentation](https://github.com/openshift/tektoncd-pipeline/blob/release-v0.11.3/docs/auth.md):
+From the [OpenShift/TektonCD documentation](https://github.com/openshift/tektoncd-pipeline/blob/release-v0.11.3/docs/auth.md).

->In their native form, these secrets are unsuitable for consumption by Git and Docker.
-For Git, they need to be turned into (some form of) `.gitconfig`.
-For Docker, they need to be turned into a `~/.docker/config.json` file.
-Also, while each of these supports has multiple credentials for multiple domains, those credentials typically need to be blended into a single canonical keyring.
->
->To solve this, before any `PipelineResources` are retrieved, all pods execute a credential initialization process that accesses each of its secrets and aggregates them into their respective files in `$HOME`. [...]
->
->Credential annotation keys must begin with `tekton.dev/docker-` or `tekton.dev/git-`, and the value describes the URL of the host with which to use the credential.

-For more information on ServiceAccount permissions and RBAC in Kubernetes, check out this link: [Using RBAC Authorization - Kubernetes](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions)

-#### Persistent Storage
+Add Persisten Storage to your Pipeline:

 Tekton provides a `Workspace` resource, which combined with a `persistentVolumeClaim` (PVC), enables the sharing of data from one `Task` to the next within a `Pipeline`.